7-9 April, 2021

 IEEE Fellow, NSERC Canada Research Chair position in Electric Energy Storage Systems for Transportation Electrification, Department of Electrical, Computer, and Software Engineering, University of Ontario Institute of Technology Oshawa (Canada)

-his presentation will introduce both home and public charging interface designs from a power electronic intensive solution perspective.
+Dr. Williamson will introduce both home and public charging interface designs from a power electronic intensive solution perspective.
 Several grid-connected as well as PV/grid interface topologies for EV charging will be presented, with detailed comparative points highlighted.
 The modeling, sizing, design, and implementation of a novel high-efficiency, single-stage PV/grid/EV charging infrastructure will be presented.
 The novel charging infrastructure is universal and smart in nature, whereby EV batteries of different chemistries as well as charging rates can be accommodated in a single power conversion stage.
 The designed charging infrastructure will support both Level 1 as well as Level 2 DC charging.
 This is a new concept for charging EVs.
 This is critical, due to the inevitable penetration of renewable energy sources, which are inherently DC in nature.
 According to SAE J1772 standards, DC charging of EVs can be performed at 200-450 V DC, 36.0 kW, and 80 A (DC Level 1), and up to 200 A, 90 kW (DC Level 2).

 The talk will also review presently available level 3 DC fast charging systems, followed by a brief description and evaluation of DC fast-charging infrastructure.
 Different power converter topologies and viable configurations will be presented, compared, and evaluated.
 These topologies will be compared based on their power levels, efficiency, cost, and specifications.
 The talk will introduce for the first time the possibility of employing a 3-phase, 3-switch (TPTS) converter as a single-stage charger for DC fast charging.
 A new modulation technique for controlling a TPTS converter will also be introduced.
 Experimental verification and test results of the designed converter/charger prototype will be presented.